Explore Ancient Greece: Athens to Athens Itinerary

 Selecting the right yacht depends on your preferences, budget, and sailing experience.
 Here are some factors to consider:

-Group Size: Determine the number of passengers in your group, as it will dictate the size of the yacht you need.
+Group Size: Determine the number of passengers in your group, as it will dictate the yacht size you need.

 Group Dynamic: Will you be traveling with a group of friends?
 Other couples?
 Will there be children or teens?
 Take these factors into consideration when choosing which yacht to charter.

-Itinerary: Certain yacht types may be more suitable depending on the islands you wish to visit and the distances between them.
+Itinerary: Certain yacht types may be more suitable depending on the islands you wish to visit.
+Another consideration is the distances and the distances between them.
 Catamarans, for example, can get closer to the shore than larger motor yachts.
 Motor yachts can cover more areas quickly.

-Amenities: Think about the onboard amenities you desire, such as cabins, bathrooms, and outdoor spaces.
+Amenities: Consider the onboard amenities you desire, such as cabins, bathrooms, and outdoor spaces.
 Also, consider the water toys you and your group would like to use.

 The experienced and professional brokers at CKIM Group will work closely with you to find the perfect yacht for your adventure.
 Call today and start planning your Athens to Athens itinerary.